Switzerland investigates Yanukovich associates over money laundering

 The investigations were opened on Thursday after notifications from the federal police unit tasked with liaising with Swiss banks in cases of suspected money laundering, she said.

-One investigation centred on two people from Yanukovich’s entourage, she said.
+One investigation centered on two people from Yanukovich’s entourage, she said.
 The public prosecutor’s office did not provide details of the second investigation.

 It is not known how much money Ukrainian politicians, their families, or other people close to them hold in Switzerland, nor how much has been frozen by banks since the Swiss measures began to come into force at the end of February.

-Pro-Russian Yanukovich was toppled on Feb.
-22 amid street protests in Kiev over his decision to ditch a trade deal with Europe in favour of economic ties with former Soviet overlord Russia.
+Pro-Russian Yanukovich was toppled on February 22 amid street protests in Kiev over his decision to ditch a trade deal with Europe in favor of economic ties with former Soviet overlord Russia.

 Ukraine’s new prime minister, Arseny Yatseniuk, has said loans worth $37 billion went missing from state coffers during Yanukovich’s rule.